 Survey of literature written for children.
 Books discussed in the course are essentially books for children, but values common to all significant literature are emphasized.
-Students in English 155 are expected to do a significantly greater amount of college-level writing than are students in English 055.
-(See English 055.)
+Students in English 155 are expected to do a significantly greater amount of college-level writing than are students in ENGL 055.
+(See ENGL 055.)

-160 LITERATURE BY WOMEN
+160 LITERATURE BY WOMEN 3 UNITS

+UC, CSU, Associate Degree Applicable

-Prerequisite: English 101.
+Prerequisite: ENGL 101.

+Lecture: Minimum 48 hours per semester

-Overview of contemporary literature by and about women.
+Overview of contemporary literature by and about t women

-170 THE FILM EXPERIENCE
+170 THE FILM EXPERIENCE 3 UNITS

+UC, CSU, Associate Degree Applicable

+Prerequisite: None.